top of page

 Inspiration

-The original strategy was used by the Linda Raschke for intraday trading, but here we have an implementation that has successfully stood the test of time in stocks.
+The original strategy was used by Linda Raschke for intraday trading, but here we have an implementation that has successfully stood the test of time in stocks.
 The foundation of the strategy is the IBS (Internal Bar Strength) indicator, but the strategy includes a specific way of using this indicator and filters that increase its effectiveness.

 Key Components